opnsense/docs/source/manual/how-tos/caddy.rst

 * Easy to configure and reliable!
 Reverse Proxy any HTTP/HTTPS or WebSocket application in minutes.
 * Hard to break!
 Extensive validations of the configuration on each save and apply.
-* Automatic Let's Encrypt and ZeroSSL Certificates with HTTP-01 and TLS-ALPN-01 challenge
+* Automatic Let's Encrypt and ZeroSSL certificates with HTTP-01 and TLS-ALPN-01 challenge
 * DNS-01 challenge and Dynamic DNS with supported DNS Providers built right in
 * Use custom certificates from OPNsense certificate store
 * Wildcard Domain and Subdomain support